I routinely encounter people in both my hospital work and private practice who struggle with digestive problems.

 Taking partially hydrolyzed guar gum (PHGG)

 A PHGG product like The Right Fibre 4 is easy to use.
 It mixes rapidly and easily in water and mixes clear without any grittiness.
 One serving provides 5 g of partially hydrolyzed guar gum and I recommend people start with that (18).

 Studies show that at least 5 plus grams per day are needed to start to see a prebiotic effect with increases in the beneficial bacteria.
 Studies have also used up to 20 or more grams per day depending on the clinical issue and a person’s response.
 There’s no one right dose for everyone!

-As with any medication or other supplement, leveraging them for long term health is the long game.
+As with any medication or other supplements, leveraging them for long term health is the long game.
 It’s going to take a few weeks to see an improved, and more importantly, sustained benefit.
 Be patient, it will take a bit of time to establish a new baseline for yourself.

 The Right Fibre 4 and PHGG is a well-tolerated prebiotic fiber supplement.

 There is a decent amount of research demonstrating that it’s a safe and effective product to use in those with digestive health issues, as well as, those with constipation or for those looking to increase their fiber.